hbtoan2910/register-login-app/README.md

   4. after registration, an email will be sent to user, user has to click on link to activate his/her account (including change from enable=false to enable=true)

-  5. we need server + web interface for testing, to do that, let's use 'maildev' library in simple nodejs project ('maildev' : SMTP Server + Web Interface for viewing and testing emails during development)
+  5. we need server + web interface for testing, to do that, let's use 'maildev' library in simple nodejs project.

+     ('maildev' : SMTP Server + Web Interface for viewing and testing emails during development)

      if we access 'http://0.0.0.0:1080/' error will show up. let's update to 'http://localhost:1080' then it works.